Ashmunella harrisi

-Ashmunella harrisi is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Polygyridae.
+Ashmunella harrisi is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Polygyridae.

-Type Specimens
+Type specimens

 Holotype

 The holotype was collected on April 11, 1975 from limestone talus on the north-facing wall of a canyon indenting the East side of Goat Mountain.
 It is deposited at the Academy of Natural Sciences of Drexel University ANSP 340724.